Germany Audio and Video Recording Laws

 Recording Laws for German Businesses

-Germany and all other EU Countries follow the GDPR (General Data Protection Regulations (GDPR), a regulation that was established to control the processing of data owned by EU citizens by companies that have access to such data regardless of whether or not the companies are operating within the EU.
+Germany and all other EU Countries follow the GDPR (General Data Protection Regulation), a regulation that was established to control the processing of data owned by EU citizens by companies that have access to such data regardless of whether or not the companies are operating within the EU.

-To learn more about these regulations, check out this page.
+To learn more about these regulations, check out our EU recording laws page.

 Penalties

-• Violating Section 201 of the Criminal Code is punishable by imprisonment for a term not exceeding three years or a fine.
+• Violating Section 201 of the Criminal Code (unauthorized audio recording) is punishable by imprisonment for a term not exceeding three years or a fine.

 • In the case of a public official or a person entrusted with special public service functions violating Section 201 of the Criminal Code, the punishment is imprisonment for a term not exceeding five years or a fine.